fishjam-dev/fishjam-docs/docs/introduction/basic_concepts.md

 # Basic Concepts

 This section outlines Jellyfish building blocks.
-It is highly recommended to read it before going further as terms introduced here are used in subsequent chapters.
+We suggest reading this before you proceed, as these terms will be recurrent in the following chapters.
+Enjoy your exploration!

 ## Room

-A room is a container for peers and components.
+In Jellyfish, a room serves as a holder for peers and components, its function varying based on application.
-Its meaning depends on how it is used.

-In the case of a video conferencing system, one Jellyfish room will represent one real room or channel where multiple people can talk to each other.
+For instance, within a video conferencing system, a Jellyfish room represents a single online meeting or a channel accommodating multiple users for conversation.

-In the case of a broadcasting system, one room will be a container for two components: one responsible for receiving stream from a streaming host (e.g. via RTMP) and the other one responsible for converting this stream into an HLS playlist ready to be broadcasted via CDN.
+On the other hand, in a broadcasting system setting, one room will be a container for two components - one responsible for receiving stream from a streaming host (e.g. via RTMP) and the other one responsible for converting this stream into an HLS playlist ready to be broadcasted via CDN.